sarah-maris/frontend-nanodegree-mobile-portfolio/README.md

 2) Minified CSS and JS
-   Used gulp-uncss to remove unneeded CSS and minified it Minified js
+   Used gulp-uncss to remove unneeded CSS and minified it Moved Google Analytics script to file, concatentated with perfmatter.js and minified into main.js Added "async" tag to main.js

 3) Compressed profile picture
    Used gulp-imagemin

-4) Resized pizzeria image
+4) Resized and compressed pizzeria image
    Used gulp-image-resize to create 100px wide image